helgee/Dopri.jl/README.md

 The following keyword arguments are supported:

-* `params`: A Julia object containing additional parameters that are passed to the user functions.
 * `atol`: Vector of absolute tolerances.
 Default: `sqrt(eps())`.
 * `rtol`: Vector of realtive tolerances.
 Default: `1e-6`.
 * `points`